matt123miller/FantabulousFiveGitMirror/README.md

 # Fantabulous Five - Prototype Mobile Game

-This project tasked our team with collaborating on the design, development of a theoretically release worthy prototype in eight months.
-Working together within a multidisciplinary team, we possessed a range of skills including 3d modelling and animation, programming and game design, supporting each other throughout the process.

-This page will document the designs and planned outcome of the project, followed by an evaluation of the prototype and my role in its creation.
-I fulfilled the roles of programmer and game designer, this page evaluates the project from those perspectives.

 This page will include links to Youtube videos, accessible by clicking the thumbnail like the one shown below.

 ```
 [![Put a little welcome video here.](https://img.youtube.com/vi/VIDEO ID/0.jpg)](https://www.youtube.com/watch?v=VIDEO ID)
 ```

+# Contents

+Here will be links to each section I hope

 ## Introduction

+This project tasked our team with collaborating on the design, development of a theoretically release worthy prototype in eight months.
+Working together within a multidisciplinary team, we possessed a range of skills including 3d modelling and animation, programming and game design, supporting each other throughout the process.

+This page will document the designs and planned outcome of the project, followed by an evaluation of the prototype and my role in its creation.
+I fulfilled the roles of programmer and game designer, this page evaluates the project from those perspectives.

 First, the programming team.
 * Myself, Matt
 * Tish, also our Producer

-The Art team, responsible for creating, and texturing all our 3D models.
+The art team, responsible for creating, and texturing all our 3D models.
 Also, where appropriate, animating and rigging them.
 * Ana
 * Maytham
 * Aron